apache/buildstream/doc/source/artifacts.rst

    # Allow ssh logins/commands with the artifacts user
    AllowUsers artifacts

+   # Some specifics for the artifacts user
+   Match user artifacts

         # Dont allow password authentication for artifacts user
 	#
-   # Also lets restrict these logins to only running
-   # the artifact receive process
-   Match user artifacts
-        ForceCommand bst-artifact-receive
         PasswordAuthentication no

+        # Also lets dedicate this login for only running the
+	# bst-artifact-receive program, note that the full
+	# command must be specified here; 'artifacts' is
+	# the HOME relative path to the artifact cache.
+	#
+        ForceCommand bst-artifact-receive --verbose artifacts

 User Configuration